RoA-Adventure-Mode-Team/BreakTheTargets/README.md

 `path` has the format of: `[[x0,y0],[x1,y1]...]` and defines the path a target will take relative to its starting position and will loop back to the first point once it hits the end of the array.

 ### Debug Console
 As a final note, since this is the AM API you have access to the debug console by pressing **`** on your keyboard and typing commands with it.
 Type 'help' for the list of implemented commands.
+You submit commands with attack since keyboard_string does not detect enter inputs.
 *NOTE: 'debug' is something that is really handy.*

 ### Aether Variants